Ontario Line: Pape tunnel and underground stations

 On November 17, 2022, Metrolinx and Infrastructure Ontario issued an RFQ for the northern portion between Gerrard station and the Don Valley Bridge.
-On January 17, 2024, the contract was awarded to Pape North Connect (a consortium led by Webuild and Fomento de Construcciones y Contratas).
+On January 17, 2024, the contract was awarded to Pape North Connect (a consortium led by Webuild and FCC Group (formerly Fomento de Construcciones y Contratas)).
+In August 2026, it was announced that the contract had been signed, with a value of $4.3 billion.

 The contract included the design and construction of: